 Getting a smart lock to your home can not only give your home security, but it’s much less of a hassle for you if you accidentally lock yourself out.

-In regards to Schlage and Kwikset, both locks are functional enough, easy for anyone to install, and are remote.
+In regards to Schlage or Kwikset, both locks are functional enough, easy for anyone to install, and are remote.
 You connect your smartphone to these locks and use your phone to lock or unlock your home.

 The Schlage does have built-in sensors, allowing you to detect if someone is at the door.
 Kwikset locks tend to lack this.